 G'day motorsport fans.
 FOX Sports Australia has the rights to show live Extreme E races in Australia.

-That means Foxtel and Kayo Sports subscribers will get a front row seat when the action starts on 3rd - 4th April 2021.
+That means Foxtel and Kayo Sports subscribers will get a front row seat when the action moves to Dorset, for the Jurassic X Prix finale on 18-19th December 2021.

 Kayo Sports Get a free 14-day trial and watch Extreme E free! (opens in new tab)